hbctraining/Intro-to-rnaseq-hpc-salmon/README.md

 ### Lessons

-The schedule for using the materials in a trainer-led workshop can be [found here](https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/schedule/)
+[Click here](https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/schedule/) for links to lessons and the suggested schedule.

 ### Installation Requirements